dijendersaini/Machine-Learning-Linear-Regression-/README.md

 # Machine Learning Using Linear Regression

+Company Information:
+An automobile consultancy firm “Mycar Dream” provides assistance to its clients in making appropriate car deals, based on their requirements.

+Based on various market surveys, the firm has gathered a large dataset of different types of cars and their attributes across the world.
+The business model of the company is solely based on consumer interest, aiming to provide the most appropriate car to their clients and hence maximise the customer satisfaction.

+Problem Statement:
+Nowadays, the automobile market has become very dynamic as the buyers have varied preferences.
+Customers look for various features (brand value, mileage, model_year etc) in their dream car.
+In order to fulfil it's customer requirement, Mycar Dream wants to automate the process of predicting the car mileage which fits the customer preferences, based on the dataset of car features and attributes obtained by market surveys.

+The data set contains the following details about cars:
+The aim here is to predict the city-cycle fuel consumption in miles per gallon, in terms of 3 multivalued discrete and 5 continuous attributes.
+Below is the data dictionary to be used for the dataset.

 Data file : carMpg.csv

 Business objective: To find estimated car mileage based on car features